If you haven’t started using video as a marketing strategy for your business, what are you waiting for?

 If you can’t bear the thought of being in front the camera, you don’t have to.
 You can create video using screenshots and only your voice.
 To capture your screenshot video you can use Jing or Camtasia.

-This is an example of a video using screenshots.
 It doesn’t have to be a ‘how to’ video.
 You can also record your voice as you share information from presentation slides.

 Let’s look at the second block, too time consuming.
 Making videos does not have to take a lot of time.
 You probably already have a lot of content to choose from.
 And once you figure out how to do it, you can make several at one time.
 These days it’s easier than ever to make a quality video and it’s almost free to do.